aybiketazegul/korean-null-subject-mt-analysis/README.md

 The data compares expected human interpretations with English outputs from Google Translate and Naver Papago, focusing on how implicit subjects are resolved or over-specified in translation.

-The examples and error categories are based on a writing sample analyzing discourse, pragmatic, and honorific cues in Korean.
+The examples and error categories are based on a paper analyzing discourse, pragmatic, and honorific cues in Korean.

 Related exploratory work:
 https://github.com/aybiketazegul/Korean-English-pronoun-resolution